dougEfresh/fireblocks-sdk-rs/docs/WorkspaceManagementApi.md

 > create_console_user(idempotency_key, create_console_user)
 Create console user

 Create console users in your workspace - Please note that this endpoint is available only for API keys with Admin/Non Signing Admin permissions.
+Learn more about Fireblocks Users management in the following [guide](https://developers.fireblocks.com/docs/manage-users). </br>Endpoint Permission: Admin, Non-Signing Admin.

 ### Parameters